 Late-Stage Care for Mesothelioma Patients

 Mesothelioma treatments are not actively sought during hospice care.
-This allows the hospice team to provide physical and emotional pain relief to the patient throughout the process.
+This allows the hospice care team to provide the patient with physical and emotional relief.

 Outside of pain management, hospice services include:

 - Counseling and grief management

 - Medications and treatments for additional illnesses (e.g., blood pressure, diabetes)

 - Physical or speech therapy

 - Respite services for family members and primary caregivers